cguillemette/questrade-app/README.md

 If you intend to deploy, you will need the following installed.
 For more details, refer to [deployment](#deployment).

 * [AWS CLI](https://aws.amazon.com/cli/)
+  * From AWS console, create an access key and use `aws configure` to setup authentication
+  * Then login to AWS elastic container registry: `aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws``
 * [SAM CLI](https://github.com/awslabs/aws-sam-cli)

 As this app depends on the Questrade API, you will need to setup your own credentials from the [Questrade App Hub](https://www.questrade.com/partner-centre/app-hub).